scala/scala-abide/wiki/traversal/path-rules.md

 case defDef @ q"def $name : $tpt = $body" => enter(defDef.symbol)
 ```

-Traversal path is automatically handled by the `PathRule` trait, and we can now query the internal traversal state with `state.matches(sym)` to evaluate the current scoping state.
+Traversal path is automatically handled by the `PathRule` trait, and we can now query the internal traversal state with `state.matches(sym)` to evaluate the current path state.

 Now that we have traversal ordering, we implement stupid recursion checking by simply verifying that definition access doesn't point to the current scope (`state matches tree.symbol`):
 ```scala